Museum of Fine Arts Houston Fabulous Landscape Paintings

-Supposedly he had a hard time in deciding when a painting would be finished.
-As one who dabbles with an occasional painting, this is always a tough determination from personal perspective.
+Supposedly he had a hard time in deciding when a particular painting was finished.
+As one who dabbles in artistic creation, this is always a hard determination from a personal perspective.

 Joseph Wright of Derby

-An Englishman who lived from 1734 to 1797 Joseph Wright of Derby was very interested in the effects of light and utilized that to great effect in his paintings.
-He painted many candlelit scenes and here you can look at two examples of his work.
+An Englishman, Joseph Wright of Derby (1734-1797), was very interested in the effects of light and utilized that to a significant impact in his paintings.
+He painted many candlelit scenes, and here you can look at two examples of his work.

-This is an unfinished oil on canvas painting titled The Little Gardner which was created in the years 1866-1867.
+The Little Gardner is an unfinished oil painting on canvas created in the years 1866-1867.

 An Englishman who lived from 1727 to 1788, he painted this oil on canvas titled Coastal Scene with Shipping and Cattle in the years 1781 – 1782.

-Gainsborough was a great portraitist but loved painting landscapes, especially in his latter years.
+Gainsborough was a great portraitist but also loved painting landscapes, especially in his later years.

-He was not fully accepted or recognized as an influential artist until he was in his 50’s.
+He was not entirely accepted or recognized as an influential artist until he was in his 50’s.

 A Frenchman, born in 1839, he died of pneumonia in 1906.
 He painted this landscape titled Bottom of the Ravine of the hills behind his mother’s house in L’Estaque located in southern France.
 The colors, shapes, and subject matter make this a stunningly beautiful painting, in my opinion.